 6. No Warranty of Accuracy.
 You understand that the Protected Party will endeavor to include in the information it furnishes you materials that it believes to be reliable and relevant for the purpose of your evaluation, but you acknowledge that the Protected Party does not make any representation or warranty as to the accuracy or completeness of any information that is so provided, and neither the Protected Party nor any Representative of the Protected Party shall

-Merchant Energy of America, Inc.
+Merchant Energy Group of the Americas, Inc.

 September 8, 2000